 Notes: This is going to be a one-shot series about seven Next-Gen Weasley family members who weren't Sorted in Gryffindor, and one who wasn't Sorted at all.
 You will eventually know who will be in what house, but for now, I'm holding my tongue.
-I think this story is going to be some of my best work - the second chapter is already written - and I will take suggestions for any pairings.
-Finally, though, I really hope you enjoy!
+This is currently being updated and revised, so stay tuned for any changes as I work on the last chapter!
+This chapter is: REVISED.

 Molly Weasley is beautiful.

 There's no other word for it.
 She is contradictory and perfect and useless and brilliant.
 She's that perfect shade of azure that captivates and compels and sickens you.
 She's beautiful.